Backpacking Europe or headed to Rome on one of your vacations as an ILP volunteer? Here's how to see Rome in 2 days.

 TIP: Lines can get pretty long so try to get here early in the morning when it first opens.

 Vatican City is actual the world's smallest country, and is located within Rome.
 While in Vatican City, make sure you see St. Peters Basilica.
-This beautiful basilica does not disappoint.
 Something well worth your time and energy is to hike up the stairs (there's a lot of stairs so be warned) all the way to the top of the dome.
 At the top you'll get some unbelievable views of the Vatican and Rome.

 Next up, the Sistine Chapel.
 Now, you've probably heard of this place, and so you probably know that you have to see this when you are in Vatican City.
 Although one of it's most famous pieces of art is The Creation of Adam, you can spend many hours wandering the halls of this chapel taking in all the amazing history and art.

-Now that you have our two day guide to rome, do you want to see how you can fit Rome into a 10 day trip?
-Click here to see how you can see 15 European Cities (including Rome) in 10 days.
+Now that you have our two day guide to Rome, do you want to see how you can fit Rome into a 10 day trip?
+You can easily see 15 European cities in 10 days if you plan right!